-Award Type Award Description Award Learning Outcomes Target Award Master of Science - MS See Learning Outcomes Below Recruitable Target Postgraduate Diploma - PD See Learning Outcomes Below Recruitable Target Postgraduate Certificate - PC See Learning Outcomes Below Alternative Exit Postgraduate Certificate - PC Understand the broad concepts of behavioural change within the context of sustainability and adaptation.
-They will be able to engage with and take an informed position on theories and practice in relation to the field of behavioural change for environmental sustainability.
-Alternative Exit Postgraduate Diploma - PD Engage with and take an informed position on advanced levels of theories and practice in relation to the field of using behavioural change to bring about sustainability and adaptation.
+Award Type Award Description Award Learning Outcomes Target Award Master of Science - MS See Learning Outcomes Below Recruitable Target Postgraduate Certificate - PC See Learning Outcomes Below Recruitable Target Postgraduate Diploma - PD See Learning Outcomes Below Alternative Exit Postgraduate Diploma - PD Engage with and take an informed position on advanced levels of theories and practice in relation to the fields of sustainability and ecology.
 Students will be able to explore, test, identify and apply appropriate research methods and be able to demonstrate appropriate levels of critical analysis, reflection and contextual awareness in a range of modules associated with the field of study.
+Alternative Exit Postgraduate Certificate - PC Understand the broad concepts of sustainability and adaptation in the context of sustainability and ecology.
+They will be able to engage with and take an informed position on theories and practice in relation to the fields of sustainability and ecology.